openshift/origin-server/node/README.writing_cartridges.md

 your cartridge and let them see that your cartridge has indeed been installed and operating.
 If you provide a `template` directory, OpenShift will transform it into a bare git repository for use by the application developer.
 If you provide a `template.git` directory, OpenShift will copy the directory for use by the application developer.
-Your `setup` script should assume that `template` directories may be converted to `template.git` during the packaging of your cartridge for use by OpenShift.
+Your `setup` and `install` scripts should assume that `template` directories may be converted to `template.git` during the packaging of your cartridge for use by OpenShift.
 The PaaS operator may choose to convert all `template` directories to bare git repositories `template.git` to obtain the performance gain when adding your cartridge to gear.
 One good workflow point to make this change is when your cartridge is packaged into an RPM.

 A `ruby 1.8` with `Passenger` support would have a `public` sub-directory and a `config.ru` file to define the web application.